36 Photography Ideas You Can Try At Home

 Photo by Gaelle Marcel

-34. Crystal Ball Or Lens Ball
+34. Shoot a Crystal Ball Or Lens Ball

 Crystal balls were famous up until a few years before.
 Although some photographers may not be great fans of this object, it can sometimes, if used creatively and thoughtfully, be used to capture interesting images.